Murder of Bianca Devins: News reports and commentary

-By July 15, the story had reached the mainstream and was subsequently reported around the world—likely being the most publicized case of social media documenting a murder.
-Devins had only 2,000 followers prior to her death, but by July 15, her follower count had risen by 75,000.
+By July 15, 2019, the story had reached the mainstream and was subsequently reported around the world—likely being the most publicized case of social media documenting a murder.
+Devins had 2,000 followers prior to her death: by July 15, her follower count had risen by 75,000.
 Initial reports of her murder overstated her online popularity based on the post-mortem number of followers.

 Melissa Jeltsen of HuffPost recalled that in the immediate aftermath of Devins's death, "Everyone wanted [it] to mean something."
 The Post-Standard's Elizabeth Doran noted the case was more closely related to "the well-worn story ... of abusive male partners".
 Queenie Wong of CNET and Densley found that the murder demonstrated the problems with how social media responds to violent imagery.
 The Internet's connection in the murder has been noted by many.

 The crime has been discussed as a case of domestic violence against women caused by toxic masculinity.
 Misogyny was seen by some as relevant to the context of Devins's death.
 Evelyn Douek of Harvard University drew parallels between the sharing of photos of Devins to the sharing of videos related to the Christchurch shooting.
 Others have drawn similar conclusions regarding Christchurch, noting that both men repeated the meme "subscribe to PewDiePie" following the events.

-Clark's actions following Devins' death have been interpreted as a demonstration of control, including by her mother.
+Clark's actions following Devins's death have been interpreted as a demonstration of control, including by her mother.
 Director of criminology Alison Marganski said that Clark's behavior fit the profile of other violent male offenders and speculated that he felt emasculated and wanted to show his strength.

 Aftermath

 Sentencing

 Clark pleaded not guilty to second-degree murder on July 29, 2019.
-He was later charged with promoting prison contraband, after corrections officers found a shiv constructed out of a sharpened toothbrush in his cell.
-According to Kim, he composed a letter to a friend around this time which saw him "bragging" and noting how it felt to kill.
-This letter, reportedly, explained his motive: "he couldn't handle the thought of her walking out of his life".
+He was later charged with promoting prison contraband after corrections officers found a shiv, constructed out of a sharpened toothbrush, in his cell.
+According to Devins's mother, he composed a letter to a friend around this time that saw him "bragging" and noting how it felt to kill.
+This letter, reportedly, explained his motive: "He couldn't handle the thought of her walking out of his life."